PhononBench:A Large-Scale Phonon-Based Benchmark for Dynamical Stability in Crystal Generation: Results

 To ensure fair comparability across different generative models, we adopt the ratio of dynamically stable structures as a unified evaluation metric.
 Specifically, this ratio is defined as the number of phonon-stable crystals (i.e., those without imaginary phonon modes) divided by the number of successfully relaxed structures.
 This metric effectively eliminates biases arising from differences in novelty, CIF compliance rates, and relaxation success rates among models.
-Furthermore, our experiments show that the stability ratio produced by a generative model converges once the sample size exceeds approximately 4,000, with the remaining uncertainty being sufficiently small to avoid affecting the performance ranking reported in this study (Detailed convergence analysis of the dynamical stability rate and a summary of crystal generation and stability statistics are provided in the Supplementary Information).
+Furthermore, our experiments show that the stability ratio produced by a generative model converges once the sample size exceeds approximately 4,000, with the remaining uncertainty being sufficiently small to avoid affecting the performance ranking reported in this study (Detailed convergence analysis of the dynamical stability rate is provided in Fig.~S.2 of the Supplementary Materials.).
 Except for CrystaLLM, all models in the figure exceed this convergence threshold in terms of phonon-calculated samples.

-As shown in Figure~\ref{Benchmark-main}, the three models with the highest dynamical stability are MatterGen (41.0\%), InvDesFlow-AL (38.4\%), and CrystalFormer (34.4\%).
-All of these models were pre-trained on large-scale, high-quality crystal databases such as Alex20.
-In contrast, models trained solely on smaller datasets, such as MP20—for example, CrystalFlow—exhibit significantly lower stability ratios (only 16.7\%).
-Notably, the stability ratio of InvDesFlow-AL is approximately 130\% higher than that of CrystalFlow.
-These results indicate that pre-training on large, high-quality datasets can substantially enhance the performance of generative models in predicting crystal dynamical stability.
-A noteworthy point is that CrystalFlow exhibits the fastest generation speed among all models.
-As shown in Table~\ref{inferspeed}, a detailed comparison will be provided later.